Enterprise Software Development: Steps, Timelines, and Cost Factors

 - Drawing up technical requirements for the new enterprise software.

-- Deciding on the architectural style of the new enterprise software system (mostly, point-to-point/event-driven service-based or microservices) and developing its detailed design.
+- Deciding on the architectural style of the new enterprise software system (mostly point-to-point/event-driven service-based or microservices) and developing its detailed design.

 ScienceSoft's tip #1

-Often, we see that is more cost-efficient and less risky to re-use a part of our client's legacy enterprise systems than develop and implement new software modules and enable their communication with other enterprise systems.
+Often, we see that it is more cost-efficient and less risky to re-use a part of our client's legacy enterprise systems than develop and implement new software modules and enable their communication with other enterprise systems.
 When we decide to re-use existing legacy modules in a new enterprise software development, we add to our project plan all or several of the following activities:

 - Reverse engineering of the legacy system (including all connections and interdependencies), interfaces between software components, data structure, and data design.